 Duration: 12 days

 Welcome to our Birding Tour Bhutan.
 Known as the land of the Thunder Dragon, Bhutan is a quaint, quiet, and scenically spectacular country with a strong conservation ethic rooted in ancient Buddhist traditions.
 Vast areas of unspoiled forest still cover the Himalayan foothills that spread over much of the country.
 On clear autumn days we enjoy snow-capped peaks as well as fabulous architecture, while we search for a suite of sought-after birds.
-November is particularly good for birds often missed on spring birding tours to this country – notably Black-necked Crane (no guarantee, of course, but we usually find it) and the critically endangered and enigmatic White-bellied Heron.
+November is particularly good for birds often missed on spring birding tours to this country – notably Black-necked Crane (no guarantee, of course, but we usually find it) and the Critically Endangered (IUCN) and enigmatic White-bellied Heron.
 Birding Bhutan in November also means being treated to abundant, fabulously exciting mixed flocks that contain the likes of laughingthrushes, yuhinas, fulvettas, and other incredible Oriental bird groups.
 We also expect to find some fabled Eastern Himalayan birds that can be encountered year-round, such as Beautiful Nuthatch (among other nuthatches), the tricky Ward’s Trogon, the unbelievable Fire-tailed Myzornis, Rufous-necked Hornbill, Yellow-rumped Honeyguide, Ibisbill, Himalayan Monal, and other vivid pheasants, including the aptly-named Blood Pheasant, and a chance at the dazzling Satyr Tragopan.
 The tragopan is more likely on our spring tour, but we nevertheless stand a small chance in November of a sighting of this Himalayan special.
 Other highlights are Wallcreeper, spectacular sunbirds, parrotbills, striking and gorgeous forktails along the fast-flowing rivers – plus a plethora of other tantalizing jewels.